Recursive Pathways to Marginal Likelihood Estimation with Prior-Sensitivity Analysis: Case Study: Banana-Shaped LIkelihood Function

 with a Uniform prior density of $\pi(\theta)=1/4$ on the rectangular domain, $[-0.5,1.5]\times [-0.5,1.5]$.
-A simple illustration of this likelihood function as a logarithmically-spaced contour plot is presented in the lefthand panel of Figure \ref{bananafig}.
+A~simple illustration of this likelihood function as a logarithmical\-ly-spaced contour plot is presented in the left-hand panel of Figure~\ref{bananafig}.
 Brute-force numerical integration via quadrature returns the ``exact'' solution, $Z=0.01569[6]$ (or $\log Z = -4.154[3]$).

 As a benchmark of the method we first apply the biased sampling estimator to draws from a sequence of bridging densities following the standard power posteriors path.
-Though even a cursory inspection of the likelihood function for this simple case study is sufficient to confirm its unimodality and to motivate a family of suitable proposal densities for straight-forward importance sampling of $\pi_t(\theta) \propto \pi(\theta)L(\theta)^t$, for demonstrative purposes we have chosen to implement an MC$^3$ \citep{gey92b} approach here instead; the latter being ultimately amenable to more complex posteriors than the former.
-Following standard practice for thermodynamic integration---as per our motiviation from Sections \ref{fisher} and \ref{tivis} above---we adopt a pre-specified tempering schedule spaced geometrically as $t=\{0,1/(m-1),2/(m-1),\ldots,1\}^c$ with $c=5$ and $m=5$.
-To illustrate the $1/\sqrt{n}$ convergence of biased sampling we run this procedure 100 times at each of five total sample sizes ($n_\mathrm{tot}=\{125,500,1250,5000,12500\}$; distributed equally across all five temperatures) thinned at a rate of 0.25 from their parent MC$^3$ chains.
-The resulting mean and standard error (SE) at each $n_\mathrm{tot}$ are marked in the righthand panel of Figure \ref{bananafig}.
+Though even a cursory inspection of the likelihood function for this simple case study is sufficient to confirm its unimodality and to motivate a family of suitable proposal densities for straightforward importance sampling of $\pi_t(\theta) \propto \pi(\theta)L(\theta)^t$, for demonstrative purposes we have chosen to implement an MC$^3$ (\citep{gey92b}) approach here instead, the latter being ultimately amenable to more complex posteriors than the former.
+Following standard practice for thermodynamic integration---as per our motivation from Sections~\ref{fisher} and~\ref{tivis} above---we adopt a prespecified tempering schedule spaced geometrically as $t=\{0,1/(m-1),2/(m-1),\ldots,1\}^c$ with $c=5$ and $m=5$.
+To illustrate the $1/\sqrt{n}$ convergence of biased sampling, we run this procedure 100 times at each of five total sample sizes ($n_\mathrm{tot}=\{125,500,1250,5000,12\mbox{,}500\}$; distributed equally across all five temperatures) thinned at a rate of 0.25 from their parent MC$^3$ chains.
+The resulting mean and standard error (SE) at each $n_\mathrm{tot}$ are marked in the right-hand panel of Figure~\ref{bananafig}.